wkusnierczyk/garmin-font-scaler/README.md

 > The watch face used several custom bitmap fonts, which do not automatically scale to different screen resolutions.
 >
 > Appropriate font sizes need to be calculated anew for each screen resolution, and new bitmap (`fnt` and `png`) font files need to be generated from the source True Type (`ttf`) font files.
-> Maually, this process was very tedious.
+> Manually, this process was very tedious.
 > The script provided an immense help, and is therefore shared as a contribution to the Garmin Developer community.
 >
 > See the [`garmin-watch-faces`](https://github.com/wkusnierczyk/garmin-watch-faces) project for more information.